tanhakabir/WW84-Python-Lessons/site/secret_message/cracking.md

 <img width="576" alt="encryptedmessage" src="https://user-images.githubusercontent.com/12758612/86677410-6baef980-bfb0-11ea-95e1-4c766bb569f8.png">

-# Okay, time to get cracking.
+# Okay, time to get cracking

 I think the message might be encrypted with something called a “Caesar cipher,” where all the letters are shifted in the alphabet by some amount.
 I’ll need you to give the Python its own Golden Lasso superpower for finding the true meaning of the words "WHY", “oskza”, “ohupo”, and "ED".

-Let’s start by giving the superpower to shift a single letter (You might notice some other commands in here, but we don’t have time to cover them all right now.)
+Let’s start by giving the superpower to shift a single letter.
+You might notice some other commands in here, but we don’t have time to cover them all right now.
 Replace the code in your file with the following:
 ```python
 # define a superpower (function) that finds the truth by shifting the letter by the specified amount
 def lassoLetter( letter, shiftAmount ):